-This week, Tammy from Creative K Kids, Tammy from My Life Abundant, and Stephany from Freshly Squeezed Lemonade have gone together to do a Spring/Easter Blog Hop!
-You can also link up your own Easter/Spring posts below and we will pin many of them to our Pintabulous Easter/Spring Pinterest Board.
+This week, Tammy from Creative K Kids and Tammy from My Life Abundant have gone together to do a Spring/Easter Blog Hop!
 Last week we featured some favorite Easter crafts, DIY, and printables; this week we will feature our favorite Easter or Spring recipes!

 I wanted to share this cute Cupcake Bunny Cake I found on the Betty Crocker website.
 This is my way of decorating cakes!

 - You take a box of cake mix and make it according to its instructions.
 It should make 24 cupcakes.
 Then arrange the cupcakes on a big board or in a big pan (I had a double sheet cake size pan).
 I also had to put some masking tape on the bottom of some of the cupcakes (especially the ones on the edges) so that they would not slide around.
 I used 5 cupcakes for each ear, and the rest of the cupcakes for the face.

 - Frost all the cupcakes with frosting, and then decorate.

 There are so many options for decorating your bunny cake:

 - Betty Crocker used mostly marshmallows which is probably cuter, but when I went to make my cake I only had a partial bag of marshmallows!
 I had to have the cake ready for that night, so I used coconut and M & M’s for the ears and marshmallows for the body.
 This worked well, because some of the adults favored the coconut, and the kids all wanted the marshmallows.

 - Betty Crocker used peppermint patties for the eyes which would be flatter, and I used miniature Reeses Peanut Butter cups.
 Another person said they used Oreos.

 - You could also color the coconut pink for the middle of the ears.